-- A Provider's usual charge for furnishing a treatment, service, or supply; - The charge we determine to be the general rate charged by others who render or furnish such treatment, service, or supply to person who reside in the same geographic area and whose condition is comparable in nature and severity; or - What Medicare would pay for such treatment, service, or supply.
+- A Provider's usual charge for furnishing a treatment, service, or supply; or - The amount Hometown Health determines to be the general rate paid to others who render or furnish such treatment, service, or supply to individuals who reside in the same geographic area and whose conditions are comparable in nature and severity.

-We, us, our, or Hometown Health means Hometown Health Providers Insurance Company, Inc.
+We, us, our, or Hometown Health - Hometown Health Providers Insurance Company, Inc.

-You, your, or Member means a person who meets all applicable eligibility requirements of this EOC and whose enrollment form we have accepted.
+You, your, or Member - A person who meets all applicable eligibility requirements of this EOC and whose enrollment form we have accepted.